Fair Employment Week

 The UBC Faculty Association remains committed to working on behalf of our Contract Faculty members.
 Fair Employment Week is a means to bring to the attention of the university administration, faculty and students just how important Contract Academics are to the functioning of UBC, and a way for us to continue our efforts to bring fairness to our workplace.

-(Photo: CFC Volunteers at the Fair Employment Booth at The NEST, UBC Vancouver Campus, October 2019)
+(Photo: CFC Volunteers at the Fair Employment Booth at The NEST, UBC Vancouver Campus, October 2019; additional graphics – posters and postcards from FEW in previous years)